-This section pertains to Linear Metal Flashings (different from penetration or ventilation flashings), fabricated from sheet metal in various lengths (segmented) and designed to divert water away from vulnerable surfaces (such as walls), or off the roof into a drainage system.
-Linear Metal Flashings also provide an aesthetic finish to the roof assembly.
-Refer also to Part 10 PERIMETERS and WALLS and Part 11 PENETRATIONS, CURBS and DRAINAGE).
+This Part pertains to linear metal flashings (different from penetration or ventilation flashings), fabricated from sheet metal in various lengths (segmented) and designed to divert water away from vulnerable surfaces (such as walls), or off the roof into a drainage system.
+Linear metal flashings also provide an aesthetic finish to the roof system.
+Linear metal flashings are not a waterproofing component but are integral to the water-shedding function of the roof system.

+Refer also to Part 10 PERIMETERS and WALLS and Part 11 PENETRATIONS, CURBS and DRAINAGE.

-Linear Metal Flashings include, without limitation,
+Linear metal flashings include, without limitation,